 Numerical analysis is the study of algorithms that use numerical approximation for the problems of mathematical analysis.
 Exact answers are often impossible to find in math; thus, numerical analysis does not pursue exact answers.
 Rather, numerical analysis seeks approximate answers that do not cause too many errors.
 Numerical analysis applies to many different fields including engineering and the physical sciences, such as astronomy, medicine and biology.
 More recently, it has also applied to life sciences and even the arts.
 Before computers, numerical analysis was done by hand; now, computers are used to calculate instead.
 There are many widely used numerical computing applications such as MATLAB, ArrayFire, Mathematica Wolfram, and NMath Premium that can benefit from the additional compute power GPUs can provide.
 The more GPUs used, the faster the algorithms in numerical analysis can be computed.

 In addition to fast computation, numerical analysis requires a large amount of storage because of the sheer amount of data required.
 There are many errors that can arise in numerical analysis.
 Studying these errors is an important part of the field.
 For example, round-off errors occur because it’s not possible to represent all real numbers on a system that has finite memory.
 However, more memory can make a difference.
-A typical server in the high performance computing world may be 4U and have multiple internal terabyte drives.
+A typical server in the high-performance computing world may be 4U and have multiple internal terabyte drives.
 If you connect this one server to the 3U OSS Flash Storage Array, it would then have over 200TB of memory.
 In order to achieve this amount of storage with servers alone, it would take over 780 of the 4U, 256GB servers (over 3000U of rack space).
 Instead, it can be done in 7U rack space.
 Imagine the benefit this much flash storage could add to a field like numerical analysis.

 Applications such as ocean circulation modeling, tsunami simulation, ocean modeling, computational fluid dynamics and weather and climate forecasting rely on technology to be as accurate as possible.
 For example, Weather and climate forecasting uses mathematical models of the atmosphere and oceans to predict the weather based on current weather conditions.
 Once computers were invented, realistic results were finally possible.
 And as technology has advanced, the forecasts have become more accurate.
 Global and local forecast models are run all over the world and they use current weather observations received from different sources, such as weather satellites.
+Utilizing OSS platforms with the help from NVIDIA, deep learning training and inference is transforming the way computers perform perceptual tasks such as computer vision, pattern detection, speech recognition, and behavior prediction.
+These improvements make it possible to take labor-intensive jobs and automate them for applications like disaster response and humanitarian relief.

 Weather and climate forecasting can be used to create short term weather forecasts, or long-term climate forecasts.
 This has been helpful for interpreting and predicting climate change.
 In regional models, improvement has been made when tracking tropical cyclones and predicting air quality.
 All weather and climate forecasting models are made up of huge amounts of data.
 Computing the vast amount of data and executing the intricate calculations required for modern weather and climate forecasting necessitates the use of some of the most powerful supercomputers in the world.